-K13.14 Final bound version of thesis
+K13.14 Publication of results and completion of the award

-K13.14.1P A thesis shall be presented in a permanent binding of the approved type before the degree may be granted.
-The candidate shall confirm that the contents of the permanently bound thesis are identical with the version submitted for examination except where amendments have been made to meet the requirements, or at the suggestion of the examiners.
-In the case of a PhD, the final thesis shall also be accompanied by the British Library (EThOS) form duly completed.

-K13.14.2P The approved binding for a final version of a thesis shall be:

-- i of a fixed type so that leaves cannot be removed or replaced - ii the front and rear boards shall have sufficient rigidity to support the weight of the work when standing upright - iii the outside front board shall bear in gold lettering the title of the work, the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type

-- iv the spine of the binding shall bear in gold lettering the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type, reading downwards - v the binding of a thesis shall be black for MPhil and pantone 485 red for a PhD and professional doctorate.
+- K13.14.1R Once the examiners have confirmed that the thesis meets all their requirements satisfactorily and subject to confirmation that the candidate has complied with all the requirements of the award, the Research Degrees Award Board will consider its recommendation that the award be granted. - K13.14.2R The result of the candidate's assessment and the award for which they are recommended shall be produced by the Graduate School and published in an approved form and be signed by the Chair of the Research Degrees Award board. - K13.14.3R The student shall be deemed to have completed his or her award on the date that the Award Board recommends that the award be granted. - K13.14.4P In accordance with University Regulations and Procedures at G8, the University may withhold an award from a student who:a) Has outstanding obligations to the University; or Is the subject of an allegation of a breach of discipline. - K13.15 Final bound version of thesis / collection of published work - K13.15.1P A thesis shall be presented in a permanent binding of the approved type before the degree may be conferred. - K13.15.2P The approved binding for a final version of a thesis shall be: - i of a fixed type so that leaves cannot be removed or replaced - ii the front and rear boards shall have sufficient rigidity to support the weight of the work when standing upright - iii the outside front board shall bear in gold lettering the title of the work, the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type - iv the spine of the binding shall bear in gold lettering the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type, reading downwards - v the binding of a thesis shall be black for MPhil and pantone 485 red for a PhD and professional doctorate.

-K13.14.3P One copy of the final thesis, incorporating any amendments required by the examiners, shall be submitted in order that copies may be supplied to the University Library, the library of any collaborating establishment, and of any relevant affiliated institution.
+- K13.15.3R After a successful examination for DPhil/MPhil by publication the submission should be bound where practical, in a bright red binding for DPhil or black for MPhil, bearing on the outside front board the title of the submission, the name and initials of the candidate, the qualification and the year of submission, in at least 24 pt type.
+The spine should bear the name and initials of the candidate, the qualification and the year of submission in at least 24 pt type, reading downwards.
+Where this is not possible due to the nature of the submission, it should be enclosed in a bright red (DPhil) or black (MPhil) box file. - K13.15.4P One copy of the final thesis, incorporating any amendments required by the examiners, shall be submitted in order that copies may be supplied to the University Library, the library of any collaborating establishment, and of any relevant affiliated institution.
 The thesis shall include the following copyright text: